A Completely Obsessive Ranking of Pepperidge Farm Cookies

-This shortbread cookie has a whole lot happening on the surface -- think chocolate chunks, toffee, and almond pieces up top -- and instantly disintegrates into your mouth on impact thanks to a ludicrous amount of butter barely held together with flour.
-A crispy cookie with addictively crispy bits, the toffee is this cookie’s Ringo: It keeps the band going strong, somehow helping the butter and almonds sync together in a perfect storm of sugary bliss.
+This shortbread cookie has a whole lot happening on the surface: think chocolate chunks, toffee, and almond pieces up top.
+It instantly disintegrates into your mouth on impact thanks to a ludicrous amount of butter barely held together with flour.
+A crispy cookie with addictively crispy bits, the toffee somehow helps the butter and almonds sync together in a perfect storm of sugary bliss.

 11. Tahiti Coconut